 If you are experiencing a toothache:

 Toothaches are caused when the nerve in the root of a tooth or surrounding a tooth is irritated.
 This is caused by a possible tooth infection, tooth decay, or injury.
 If it is not too uncomfortable, continue brushing your teeth regularly and use warm water mixed with salt as a mouthwash.
 If the discomfort fails to go away, schedule an appointment as soon as possible.
 A cavity is another possibility, in which case your dentist can restore the tooth with a filling or crown.

 If you have a gum abscess:

 A gum abscess is an area of infection between the teeth and gums caused by bacteria.
 Some gum abscesses result from periodontitis disease, which is often caused by poor oral hygiene.
 These abscesses may look like “pimples” which you may be tempted to pop, but do not pop them.
-In this case, you need to schedule an appointment with an emergency dentist to drain the abscess properly without causing any further damage to gum tissue.
+In this case, you need to schedule an appointment with a Charlotte family dentist.to drain the abscess properly without causing any further damage to the gum tissue.

 If you have a loose tooth: